djquan/breath/README.md

     * Tasks can be organized in projects (or not!)
     * Projects can belong to a team (shared) or yourself (private)
 * Tasks
     * Tasks can be assigned to any member.
 Tasks can be assigned to multiple users.
-    * Tasks
+    * Tasks can have subtasks.
+Subtasks can have subtask (on and on forever).
     * Users can comment on tasks that they are assigned to.

 ##Upcoming features